How Do I Shut Off the Water to My House: Step-by-Step Guide

 Knowing how to shut off your water supply is key for home upkeep.
 It helps prevent water damage and makes repairs easier.

-After turning off the main valve, check if water stops.
-Turn on a faucet below the valve to see if water flows.
-If it does, the valve might not be closed fully or there could be another open valve.
+After turning off the main valve, open the lowest faucet or an outdoor hose bib to confirm water flow has stopped.
+This also helps release trapped pressure from the lines.
+Verify the water is off by turning on a faucet inside the house.
+If water still flows, the valve might not be closed fully or there could be another open valve.

 By following these steps, you can be ready for water emergencies and maintenance tasks.